tyljporter/typo.github.io/_pages/about.md

 Thank you for visiting my portfolio site.

-I am currently pursuing a M.S. in Business Analytics remotely through the University of Iowa and am set to graduate in April.
+As of April 2021, I am now a graduate of the University of Iowa Tippie College of Business with my MS in Business Analytics.

+Click here to see a list of classes I've completed during my education.
+I am currently in process moving all of my work completed to this site.

-My current remote position with LIFT has allowed me to quickly turn around after class and apply what I've been learning, and I am fortunate enough to have a genuine interest in analytics; Doing cool stuff with data never ceases to amaze not only me, but those around me!
+Doing cool stuff with data never ceases to amaze not only me, but those around me!

 A few of my favorite things in the world:
 * Music [(Check out my last.fm!)](https://www.last.fm/user/Typo19)